How it works

 The match between wallets and users happens when you register addresses in our system.
 When you create an address via the API, you include theforeign_user_id, which is the user’s ID in your system.
 This is how we know which user owns each wallet.

-If a user has multiple wallets, simply register each wallet with the same foreign_user_id.
+If a user has multiple wallets, register each wallet with the same foreign_user_id.
 We handle the linking automatically.

 When we need user data (for example, to generate a compliance report), we call your integration endpoint /users/{foreign_user_id}.
 You must return the required user data for each legislation you have enabled in your project.